treva556/pizza-project/README.md

 ## Running the application
 Install required dependencies using bundle

     bundle install

-then migrate and seed the data using
+then, migrate and seed the data using

     rails db:mirate db:seed

 finally, run rails s to start up the server
 ## Author